Hepatitis A is a virus which can cause inflammation of the liver. Symptoms can include a mild flu-like illness, vomiting, abdominal pain and jaundice.

 Co-infection with both HIV and hepatitis B may lead to more rapid progression of hepatitis B to liver cancer.
 Treatment for hepatitis B may also be less successful and limited by resistance to some antiviral medications that may already have been used for HIV treatment.

-There is an effective hepatitis B vaccination.
+There is an effective hepatitis B vaccination which all children in New Zealand receive for free.
 A combination hepatitis A & B vaccination (twinrix) is also available.
 See your doctor.

 Hepatitis C (HCV) is a virus that causes serious damage to the liver.
 For some people this can lead to cirrhosis, or scarring of the liver, and eventually to liver failure and death after many years.